gitlabhq/gitlabhq/doc/release/monthly.md

 Create issue on dev.gitlab.org gitlab repository, named "GitLab X.X release" in order to keep track of the progress.

-Use the omnibus packages or cookbook to test using [this guide](https://dev.gitlab.org/gitlab/gitlab-ee/blob/master/doc/release/manual_testing.md).
+Use the omnibus packages of Enterprise Edition using [this guide](https://dev.gitlab.org/gitlab/gitlab-ee/blob/master/doc/release/manual_testing.md).

 **NOTE** Upgrader can only be tested when tags are pushed to all repositories.
 Do not forget to confirm it is working before releasing.
 Note that in the issue.